Welvarine/FINAL__27074_BD_SOCIO-CONFICT_RESEARCH/README.md

 ## 📘 Project Overview

-This capstone project analyzes how **wars, armed conflicts, and insecurity** impacted global security and **socio-economic progress** during the decade **2000 to 2009**.
+This capstone project analyses how **wars, armed conflicts, and insecurity** impacted global security and **socio-economic progress** during the decade **2000 to 2009**.
 Using a comprehensive dataset from the World Bank, we investigate the relationship between violence, governance, aid distribution, and development across regions and countries.

 ## 🎯 Research Objectives

 - Measure the **rate and intensity of conflict** globally.
-- Assess how **rule of law and governance** relate to conflict severity.
+- Assess how the **rule of law and governance** relate to conflict severity.
 - Identify the **top regions and countries** most affected by conflict.
 - Compare socio-economic progress in **conflict vs non-conflict** nations.
 - Provide visual, data-driven evidence to guide **policy and aid planning**.